ecosoft-odoo/budgeting/budget_activity_purchase_requisition/readme/DESCRIPTION.md

-This module pass "Activity" element from Purchase Agreement to Purchase Order
+Adds `Activity` fields to the purchase agreement, transferring their values from Purchase Request to Purchase Agreement and then to Purchase Order (RFQ).